rk-exxec/ez_port_forward/README.md

 vmbr0:
     # the interface the bridge is connected to
     bridge: eno1
-    # the iprange of your subnet you want to make port forwards in
+    # the ip range of your subnet you want to make port forwards in
     # container ID are used as last octet for the ip
     subnet: 10.0.0.0/24
     # this section contains all the forwarding magic